EvanDotPro/GtkGrab/README.md

 Currently, due to laziness, it uploads the gifs as png files, but they still display fine in any modern browser.

-Also due to laziness, the gif support only works on Linux, not mac.
+Also due to laziness, the gif support only works on Linux, not Mac.
+Mac/Windows support could be possible via [LICEcap](http://www.cockos.com/licecap/) possibly.

 To use GtkGrab in gif mode, simply invoke it with `./screenshot gif`.